 Take advantage of inheritance tax planning

 These figures may seem high and you may think that IHT is unlikely to have any impact on you.
 However, the increase in house prices alone in recent years has pushed many people’s estates over the tax-free threshold.
 When you work out how much your possessions and assets are worth, the value of your estate may surprise you.
-Consequently, IHT will more than likely be payable on your estate and this will reduce the amount you can leave to your loved ones.
+Consequently, IHT will more than likely be payable on your estate.
+This will reduce the amount you can leave to your loved ones.
 There are various ways to reduce your IHT liability, though, and some of the tax rules have time limits relating to this.
 It’s important, therefore, to get inheritance tax planning advice as soon as possible to take advantage of these tax rules.

 Mitigate your inheritance tax liability